Uniform Spanning Tree in Topological Polygons, Partition Functions for SLE(8), and Correlations in $c=-2$ Logarithmic CFT: Uniform spanning tree in polygons

 \subsubsection{Boundary conditions and Peano curves}

-We shall consider the UST on the primal polygon $(\Omega; x_1, \ldots, x_{2N})$ with the following boundary conditions.
-First, each arc $(x_{2i-1} \, x_{2i})$ is wired, for $1\le i\le N$, and second, some of these $N$ arcs are further wired together by a non-crossing partition outside of $\Omega$ described by a planar link pattern $\beta\in\LP_N$ represented by $N$ disjoint chords traversing between the primal components and the dual components of the non-crossing partition.
-See Figure~\ref{fig::8pointsE_meander}(a).
-We say that the UST has \textit{boundary condition} (b.c.) $\beta$.
+We consider the following UST model on the primal polygon $(\Omega; x_1, \ldots, x_{2N})$.
+First, each ``odd'' arc $(x_{2r-1} \, x_{2r})$ is wired, for $1\le r\le N$, and second, some of these $N$ arcs are further wired together outside of $\Omega$ according to a non-crossing partition described by a planar link pattern $\beta\in\LP_N$, represented by $N$ disjoint chords traversing between the primal components and the dual components of the non-crossing partition --- see Figure~\ref{fig::8pointsE_meander}(a).
+We say that the UST has \emph{boundary condition} (b.c.)~$\beta$.